 The initial results of mirrored AdWords campaigns show that the average cost per click (CPC) can dramatically decrease.
 Hence, more visitors within the same budget can be achieved.
 In this way the costs per conversion will fall and make your AdWords campaign more profitable.
 In short: start experimenting with mirrored campaigns as soon as possible for maximum returns!

-This is a guest post by Esther Elberse, SEA consultant at online marketing agency Expand Online.
+by Esther Elberse, SEA consultant at online marketing agency Expand Online.